aimclub/FEDOT/docs/source/benchmarks/tabular.rst

     Mean F1,0.838,0.837,0.833,0.812

-Also, we tested FEDOT on the results of `AMLB <https://github.com/openml/automlbenchmark>` benchmark.
+Also, we tested FEDOT on the results of `AMLB <https://github.com/openml/automlbenchmark>`_ benchmark.
 The visualization of FEDOT (v.0.7.3) results against H2O (3.46.0.4), AutoGluon (v.1.1.0), TPOT (v.0.12.1) and LightAutoML (v.0.3.7.3)
 obtained using built-in visualizations of critial difference plot from AutoMLBenchmark are provided below:

+All datasets:
 .. image:: img_benchmarks/cd-all-1h8c-constantpredictor.png

+Binary classification:
 .. image:: img_benchmarks/cd-binary-classification-1h8c-constantpredictor.png

+Multiclass classification:
 .. image:: img_benchmarks/cd-multiclass-classification-1h8c-constantpredictor.png

 We can claim that results are statistically better that TPOT and and indistinguishable from H2O and AutoGluon.